 The simpler mechanics of mirrorless cameras allow them to shoot more photos per second, at higher shutter speeds.

 Image & Video Playback

-Choosing a DSLR gives you access to a plethora of lenses — from a number of manufacturers — ranging from cheap and satisfactory to professional and wildly expensive.
-By contrast, most mirrorless models take only a small selection of lenses from the camera maker.
-The only lenses for Sony Alpha NEX cameras are from Sony itself, for example.
-However, Sony has just announced five new lenses for its new full-frame mirrorless cameras, which considerably expands the range of lenses available.
+Choosing a DSLR gives you access to a plethora of lenses from a number of manufacturers, ranging from cheap and satisfactory to professional and wildly expensive.
+Mirrorless models are more restricted, offering access to a small number of lenses from the camera maker, though the selection is growing.

 Sony offers more than four dozen E-mount lenses, for instance, while Nikon has hundreds of lenses available for its DSLRs (Canon has hundreds of lenses, too).
 However, right now, Canon has only eight M-series lenses available for its lineup of mirrorless cameras.